xanoriofficial/xanori/README.md

-# xanori
+# Xanori

-ERP systems for smarter organizations — built by Xanori
+**Xanori** builds ERP systems designed to simplify, scale, and streamline operations for modern organizations.

+> 🚧 This project is currently under development.